steveshogren/blog-source/source/_posts/2015-08-13-painless-csharp-unit-test-mocking.markdown

 Much better!
 Yes, we had to change a few signatures.
 We get the same work done, but now the code is actually a lot more useful.
-Our test code is absolutely comparable with anything you'd find using a mocking library, without having to learn a whole complicated tool.
+Our test code is absolutely comparable with anything you'd find using a mocking library, without having a whole complicated tool to help prop up a bad design.
+I am absolutely okay with using a mocking library when absolutely needed, but I always carefully consider my abstractions and design first.

+If mocking libraries and IOC containers are the chainsaws of the testing world, the SimpleMock pattern are the garden shears.
+Sometimes the chainsaw is absolutely the only tool for the job, and that is fine.
+But for most work around the yard, you can leave the chainsaw in the shed.

 # Conclusion